 R. Meredith Elkins, PhD, Co-Program Director

 Dr. Elkins is a clinical psychologist specializing in the cognitive behavioral treatment of anxiety, mood, and related disorders in children, adolescents, and young adults.
 She is experienced in providing evidence-based interventions through individual, group, family, and behavioral parent training formats.
 Dr. Elkins has established integrated lines of research encompassing the development, identification, and treatment of anxiety disorders in childhood.

 Dr. Sperling is a clinical psychologist, who specializes in implementing evidence-based treatments such as cognitive behavior therapy (CBT), and works with youth who present with anxiety disorders and obsessive compulsive disorder (OCD).
 In addition, she is experienced in providing parent guidance on how to manage children with internalizing and externalizing behavior issues.

 The program is located at the Sancta Maria Nursing Facility at 799 Concord Avenue, in Cambridge, Massachusetts.
+The programming delivers care both online and in-person.
 For more information on directions, parking, and local accommodations, please visit our Maps & Directions page.

 Our outpatient program focuses on treating children and adolescents with social anxiety, phobias, panic attacks, separation anxiety, and other similar conditions.

 Individuals who are willing to attend the program and engage in the treatment receive the most benefit.
 In addition, those who practice the exposures assigned at home each night have the opportunity to make greater gains by strengthening what they have learned.